wp-plugins/media-library-assistant/readme.txt

 The Link parameter specifies the target and type of link from the tag cloud term/item to the item's archive page, edit page or other destination.
 You can also specify a non-hyperlink treatment for each item.

-* `view` - Link to the term's "archive page"
-* `edit` - Link to the term's "edit tag/category" admin screen
-* `(mla_link_href)` - Link to a custom destination, typically another post/page
-* `span` - Substitutes a `&lt;span&gt;&lt;/span&gt;` tag for the hyperlink tag
-* `none` - Eliminates the hyperlink tag

 Using the "mla_link_href" parameter to completely replace the link destination URL is a common and useful choice.
 With this parameter us can use the tag cloud to select a term and then go to another post/page that uses that selection as part of an `[mla_gallery]` shortcode.

 <h4>Tag Cloud Display Style (list and grid)</h4>

-These parameters provide a way to apply custom style and markup templates to your `[mla_tag_cloud]` display.
+Five parameters provide a way to apply custom style and markup templates to your `[mla_tag_cloud]` display.

-* `mla_style` - replaces the default style template
-* `mla_markup` - replaces the default markup template
-* `mla_float` - specifies the CSS float attribute of the ".tag-cloud-item" style
-* `mla_margin` - specifies the CSS margin property of the ".tag-cloud-item" style
-* `mla_itemwidth` - specifies the CSS width attribute of the ".tag-cloud-item" style

 <h4>Tag Cloud Display Content</h4>

 Eight parameters provide an easy way to control the contents of tag cloud items without requiring the use of custom Markup templates.

-* `mla_link_attributes`
-* `mla_link_class`
-* `mla_link_href`
-* `mla_link_text`
-* `mla_nolink_text`
-* `mla_rollover_text`
-* `mla_caption`
-* `mla_target`

 <h4>Tag Cloud Data Selection Parameters</h4>

-The data selection parameters specify which taxonomy (or taxonomies) the terms are taken from, which terms are returned for the cloud and the order in which the terms are returned:
+The data selection parameters specify which taxonomy (or taxonomies) the terms are taken from, which terms are returned for the cloud and the order in which the terms are returned.

-* `taxonomy` - The taxonomy or taxonomies to retrieve terms from
-* `include` - A comma-separated list of term ids to include
-* `exclude` - A comma-separated list of term ids to exclude from the returned values
-* `parent` - Get direct children of this term
-* `minimum` - The minimum number of attachments required
-* `number` - The maximum number of "most popular" terms to return
-* `orderby` - The sort order of the retrieved terms
-* `order` - "ASC" or "DESC"
-* `preserve_case` - Preserve upper- and lower-case distinctions when sorting by name
-* `limit` - The number of terms to return
-* `offset` - The number of terms to skip before returning the results

 <h4>Tag Cloud Substitution Parameters</h4>

 Style and Markup templates give you great flexibility for the content and format of each [mla_tag_cloud] when you use the "list" and "grid" output formats.
-The following <strong>field-level substitution parameters</strong> are available in the Style template and any of the Markup template sections:
+The request, query and template <strong>field-level substitution parameters</strong> are available in the Style template and any of the Markup template sections.

-* `request` - The parameters defined in the `$_REQUEST` array; the "query strings" sent from the browser.
-* `query` - The parameters defined in the `[mla_tag_cloud]` shortcode.
-* `template` - A Content Template, which lets you compose a value from multiple substitution parameters and test for empty values, choosing among two or more alternatives or suppressing output entirely.

 Twenty-eight tag cloud substitution parameters are available for the <strong>Style template</strong>.
 Tag cloud substitution parameters for the <strong>Markup template</strong> are available in all of the template sections.
 They include all of the parameters defined above (for the Style template) and three additional markup-specific parameters.
 Tag cloud <strong>item-specific substitution parameters</strong> for the Markup template are available in the "Item" section of the template.
 They include all of the parameters defined above (for the Style and Markup templates) and twenty-five additional item-specific parameters.

 <h4>Tag Cloud Pagination Parameters</h4>

 If you have a large number of terms in your cloud taxonomy you may want to paginate the cloud display, i.e., divide the cloud into two or more pages of a reasonable size.
 Pagination support for `[mla_tag_cloud]` is modeled on similar functions for`[mla_gallery]`, and you can find more explaination of the ideas behind pagination in the <strong>Support for Alternative Gallery Output, e.g., Pagination</strong> documentation section.
-Five parameters are supplied for this purpose:
+Five parameters are supplied for this purpose.

-* `limit` - the maximum number of terms to display in one cloud "page"
-* `offset` - the number of terms to skip over before starting the current cloud page
-* `mla_page_parameter` - the name of the parameter containing the current page number
-* `mla_cloud_current` - the default current cloud page number
-* `term_id` - the id of the current term within the cloud

 The `[mla_tag_cloud]` shortcode can be used to provide "Previous" and "Next" links that support moving among the individual items in a cloud or among cloud "pages".
 For example, if you have many terms in your Att.
 Category or Att.
 Tag taxonomies you can build a term-specific `[mla_gallery]` page with links to the previous/next term in the taxonomy (a complete pagination example is included below).
 You can also build a page that shows a large taxonomy in groups, or "cloud pages", of ten terms with links to the previous/next ten terms or links to all of the cloud pages of terms in the taxonomy.

 The <strong>"mla_output"</strong> parameter determines the type of output the shortcode will return.
-For pagination output, you can choose from six values:
+For pagination output, you can choose from six values.

-* `next_link` - returns a link to the next cloud item, based on the "term_id" parameter value
-* `current_link` - returns a link to the current cloud item, based on the "term_id" parameter value
-* `previous_link` - returns a link to the previous cloud item, based on the "term_id" parameter value
-* `next_page` - returns a link to the next "page" of cloud items, based on the "mla_cloud_current" parameter value
-* `previous_page` - returns a link to the previous "page" of cloud items, based on the "mla_cloud_current" parameter value
-* `paginate_links` - returns a link to cloud items at the start and end of the list and to pages around the current "cloud page" ( e.g.: &laquo; Previous 1 … 3 4 5 6 7 … 9 Next &raquo; ), based on the "mla_cloud_current" parameter value

 The best way to understand cloud pagination is by example, as in the next section below.